codeigniter4/CodeIgniter4/user_guide_src/source/concepts/http.rst

 The Response
 ------------

-Once the getServer receives the request, your application will take that information and generate some output.
+Once the server receives the request, your application will take that information and generate some output.
-The getServer will bundle your output as part of its response to the client.
+The server will bundle your output as part of its response to the client.
 This is also represented as a simple text message that looks something like this::

 	HTTP/1.1 200 OK